dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Left and Top

-Values that determine the control’s position.
+Values that determine the control's position.

 Name

-The control’s name.
-By default, a control’s name is based on the control type.
-You can change the name to any valid name, but each control’s name must be unique within
+The control's name.
+By default, a control's name is based on the control type.
+You can change the name to any valid name, but each control's name must be unique within

 the dialog box.